 Doctoral students must submit their doctoral thesis title to their supervisor in the first semester of their first year after officially entering the doctoral program.
-A tentative title is acceptable and title changes based on consultation with supervisor are allowed at a later date.
+A tentative title is acceptable and title changes based on consultation with supervisor are allowed later.